 Following the sustainable theme, over the past couple of years innovators have started to look at more ‘green’ methods to satisfy many people’s growing ecological mindset and the way they live their lives.
-Everyday we are bombarded with content from different avenues reaching out to our ‘eco’ conscience.
+Every day we're bombarded with content from different avenues reaching out to our ‘eco’ conscience.
 So, why not take it that bit further and look at how we might want to leave when our time comes, perhaps in a way that ‘gives back’ to the earth.

 How about an organic burial pod which turns you into a tree when you die?
-A new product called the Bio Urn has been developed where cremated ashes are stored below a soil mix, into which there is a seed.
+A new product called the Bio Urn has been developed where cremated ashes are stored below a soil mix, into which there is a seed placed.
 It then uses your ashes as nourishment and produces a slow growing tree.
-You couldn't get more eco friendly than that!
+You couldn't get more eco-friendly than that!

 Similarly...Capsula Mundi, a project being developed in Italy by creative artists Anna Citelli and Raoul Bretzel is again taking a different approach to the way we think about death.
 They've created an organic, biodegradable burial pod as an alternative to the coffin, which like the Bio Urn turns your remains into a tree.
 Their pods are also suitable for burial too, as they have designed larger pods where the body is placed in the fetal position, the seeds placed at the top of the capsule and then the whole egg shaped pod placed into the earth itself as a seed.